-Call For Entries Issued For The 2024 Middle East & North Africa Stevie® Awards
+Call for Entries Issued for the 2024 Middle East & North Africa Stevie® Awards

+(MENAFN- B2Press Online PR Service) Fifth Annual Program to Recognize Innovation in the Workplace in 18 MENA Nations

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- The Stevie® Awards, organizer of the world's premier business awards programs, has called for entries for the 2024 (fifth annual) Middle East & North Africa Stevie® Awards, sponsored by the RAK Chamber of Commerce & Industry .
-Entry kits & complete details on the competition are available at .
+The Stevie® Awards, organizer of the world’s premier business awards programs, has issued a call for entries for the 2024 (fifth annual) Middle East & North Africa Stevie® Awards, sponsored by the RAK Chamber of Commerce & Industry.
+Entry kits & complete details on the competition are available at

 All individuals & organizations - public & private, for-profit & non-profit, large & small - may submit any number of nominations to any number of the categories.